 Rainfall Data: In this study, the spatial distribution of mean annual rainfall varies significantly.
 An accurate rainfall map is crucial in modeling a fire susceptibility map.
-We utilized the predicted mean rainfall map at an annual scale created by Amini et al. (2022)many experimental models have been proposed, of which the Revised Universal Soil Loss Equation (RUSLE based on ground rainfall data from 9 synoptic stations and 44 rain gauge stations (2001-Additionally, 2022). several auxiliary variables were employed to enhance the
+We utilized the predicted mean rainfall map at an annual scale created by Amini et al. (2022)many experimental models have been proposed, of which the Revised Universal Soil Loss Equation (RUSLE based on ground rainfall data from 9 synoptic stations and 44 rain gauge stations (2001auxiliarv 2022).
+Additionally, several variables were employed to enhance the